Graduate Summer Research Fellowship

 Decisions about the applications will be announced by mid-to-late March.

-In addition to the final report, all award recipients will be required to participate in the Virtual Graduate Research Symposium on October 30 from 1 to 3 p.m.
+In addition to the final report, all award recipients will be required to participate in a Graduate Research Symposium during the fall semester after their summer research project.

-A final 2-page report on the outcome and status of the funded project must be submitted by September 15 (regardless of which day of the week it falls).
+A final two-page report on the outcome and status of the funded project must be submitted by September 15 (regardless of which day of the week it falls).

 Graduate Summer Research Fellowship Final Report Form

-Please complete the Graduate Summer Research Fellowship Final Report Form and append the required 2-page report to the final report form.
+Please complete the Graduate Summer Research Fellowship Final Report Form and append the required two-page report to the final report form.